lwilletts/fwm/README.md

 ###### under

 Detects if the window underneath the mouse pointer is the root window.
 If it is, the given command will be run.
-Useful a window selection menu CWM style.
+Useful for running dmenu scripts based on selection of the root window.
 You'll need to use the following example in your sxhkd if you want to bind to the mouse.

 ```